 - 1. Make sure the EVM is powered up and operating correctly, ensuring the Connected radio-button is lit green. - 2.
 Display the pre-stored pattern sequence. - 3.
 Select Video Mode from the Operating Mode group box. - 4.
 Click the Source Select drop-down list box, and select Images From Flash. - 5.
 Below the Source Select drop-down list box, select 0. - 6.
 Click the Set button. - 7.
-Continue to index through all the values until a new image is not displayed.
-This means you have reached the end of the stored images.
+Continue to index through all the values until a new image is not displayed indicating that the end of the stored images has been reached.